Heike Werner Gallery

 Generated 1967 on a Calcomp 770 tape system, drawn on Calcomp 702 flatbed plotter.

-»The Snail« was one of 7 computer graphics by different artists presented by CalComp in the Cybernetic Serendipity exhibition, also to demonstrate the capability of the CalComp plotting system.
-Plotting time for »The Snail« had been 4.5 hours.
+»The Snail« was one of seven computer graphics by different artists presented by CalComp at the Cybernetic Serendipity exhibition, also to demonstrate the capabilities of the CalComp plotting system.
+Plotting time for the master drawing of »The Snail« had been 4.5 hours.

 Kerry Strand (born 1940) studied engineering and physics and worked for CalComp Technology, Anaheim, California, from 1966 to 1972.
 CalComp or California Computer Products produced computer hardware like the CalComp plotters.